-In the case of array access the corresponding common sequences are which would be simplified were we to introduce two instructions LDE (load element) and STE (store element) described by
+In the case of array access the corresponding common sequences are which would be simplified were we to introduce two instructions LDE (load element) and STE (store element) described by where the + 1 compensates for the fact that the array size is recorded in part of the storage allocated to the array.
+As usual, an example may clarify.
+The six words of highly compact code below correspond to the assignment

 '''

 LDL N

 (compute and push value of subscript)

 LDXA

 LDV

 LDL N

 (compute and push value of subscript)

 LDXA

 (calculations)

 STO

 '''